johnstringerm/next-blog/posts/projects/harpy-sleep-app.md

 ## What does it do?

-Harpy is a mobile app designed to improve your sleep by sending you useful notifications throughout the day to make sure you make the right steps to getting a better night of sleep.
+Harpy is a mobile app designed to improve your sleep by sending you useful notifications throughout the day to make sure you take the right steps to getting a better night's sleep.

   &nbsp;

-• Six hours before you go to sleep is sends you a notification telling you to stop having caffeine as this is the latest time you can ingest coffee without it affecting your sleep.
+• Six hours before you go to sleep the app notifies you to stop having caffeine as this is the latest time you can ingest coffee without it affecting your sleep.

   &nbsp;

-• Two hours before your set sleep time it sends you a notification to tell you to help you acknowledge that you need to start winding down.
+• Two hours before your set sleep time it notifies you to remind you to start winding down.

   &nbsp;